 Is Tricare considered creditable coverage?

-COBRA isn’t creditable for Medicare Part B. COBRA coverage can be creditable for Medicare Part D.
+Tricare isn’t considered creditable coverage for Medicare Part B but it is for Medicare Part D.

 Is my retirement plan considered creditable coverage for Medicare?